Computer Recommendations

 Computers purchased now should meet the specifications in the table found at the bottom of this document.
 See also the "frequently asked questions" immediately below.

-We recommend Windows 10.
+We recommend Windows 11 (Windows 10 version 21H2 and above will also be acceptable).
 We advise against a "home" or standard version of Windows.
-The home or standard versions of Windows 10 are not fully compatible with an enterprise network, and may lack important encryption software.
+The home or standard versions of Windows 11 are not fully compatible with an enterprise network, and may lack important encryption software.
 Tablets running Windows may also not be fully compatible with our network and software.
-We recommend that students get Windows 10 Pro (or Enterprise or Education editions).
+We recommend that students get Windows 11 Pro (or Enterprise or Education editions).
 All software that we distribute is compatible with the 64-bit version of Windows, so both 32-bit or 64-bit versions of Windows will work, but most users will find a 64-bit operating system a better fit.
 Note that it is possible, once you are here, to get Windows from Duke's Office of Information Technology.
 However, we do not generally recommend buying a computer with a home version with the expectation of upgrading when you arrive here.
 Upgrades are certainly possible - and we can help with the process - but they require more patience and time than you will have at the start of the school year.
-Do not come to the law school with a computer with Windows 7!
-That operating system is no longer supported at all by Microsoft and is a security risk.
+Do not come to the law school with a computer with Windows 7 or 8!
+These operating systems are no longer supported by Microsoft and a security risk.

 TPM stands for "Trusted Platform Module."
 If you are buying a Windows computer, it is essential that you get a model with TPM 1.2 or 2 functionality.
 If you do not, you will not be able to encrypt your drive according to Duke Law standards and you will not be able to use your laptop to its fullest in situations such as a clinic course.
 When purchasing your laptop, be sure to check the technical specifications for TPM.
 You may find that this means you should shop for a more business-oriented laptop than a consumer model.
 (Note: Macintosh computers do not employ TPM but solve the security issue with encryption in a different way.)

-Apple MacBook computers running Mojave (10.14) and Catalina (10.15) are fine for use in the law school.
-(High Sierra, 10.13, will likely go out of support later this year.)
+Apple MacBook computers running Monterey (12), Ventura (13), and Sonoma (14) are fine for use in the law school.
 Relying on an older computer with an older operating system can lead to problems and we do not recommend it.
-Because Apple does not issue security updates for old OS versions, we currently do not support any OS version older than 10.13.
-Note that most students end up in positions that require familiarity with Windows, so you may wish to install Apple's BootCamp to install Windows on your laptop, or use a virtual environment such as VMWare Fusion or Oracle's VirtualBox to gain exposure to Windows.
+Because Apple does not issue security updates for old OS versions, we currently do not support any OS version older than 12.

 Academic Technologies staff provides a higher level of service for computers meeting the specifications.
 While we do not perform hardware repair or replacement, we can assist with many other problems, including removing viruses and spyware, reinstalling the operating system, and, if necessary, providing assistance with and recommendations for backing up your data before work is done on your computer.
 Please consider that a computer not meeting minimum specifications may have a negative impact on your education far outweighing the cost of a new computer.